Lancaster and District Tramways

 Uniforms

 Considering that the L&DTCo soldiered on until relatively late for a horse tramway, and was heavily dependent upon tourist revenue — plying its leisurely trade between Lancaster and Morecambe — photographs are surprisingly uncommon.
-Those that have survived however, show that drivers and conductors — in common with many horse tramways in the UK — wore informal but smart attire: trousers, jackets, waistcoats, shirts and ties.
+Those that have survived, however, show that drivers and conductors — in common with many horse tramways in the UK — wore informal but smart attire: trousers, jackets, waistcoats, shirts and ties.
 Headgear appears to have largely followed the fashion of the day, predominantly the flat cap.
-No badges of any kind were worn on either the jackets or the hats.
+No badges or licences of any kind were worn on either the jackets or the hats.

 Further reading